 What experts do agree on is that Congress, as the country’s lawmaker, has the power to create, abolish, and change national monuments—even to hand them over to the states or other agencies.
-They have done so before: There’s a reason you’ve never heard of New York's Father Millett Cross National Monument, which was transferred to state control in 1949.
+They have done so before: there’s a reason you’ve never heard of New York's Father Millett Cross National Monument, which was transferred to state control in 1949.
 And in 1930, Congress abolished Papago Saguaro National Monument, in Arizona, and turned those lands over to the state.
 It did away with South Dakota's Fossil Cycad National Monument in 1956, though in that case the lands were handed over to the Bureau of Land Management.

 To abolish Bears Ears—or any of Obama's monuments—Republicans in Congress would have to pass legislation, which requires only a simple majority in both houses.
 In practice, however, they'd have to overcome a Democratic filibuster in the Senate, which would require 60 votes or changing the rules mid-session to allow a majority vote to end a filibuster.
 In recent years, the Senate has tended to avoid raising legislation until there are 60 votes in favor of it.
 In the end, that may be conservationists' best hope for keeping the monuments in place.

-A spokesperson for Republican senator Mike Lee, of Utah, seemed to agree late Wednesday, saying, “President Obama’s arrogant act today absolutely puts the Antiquities Act at risk.”
+A spokesperson for Republican senator Mike Lee, of Utah, seemed to agree last year, saying, “President Obama’s arrogant act today absolutely puts the Antiquities Act at risk.”
 One bill, sponsored by Republican senator Lisa Murkowski, of Alaska, would require congressional approval for any future presidential proclamation of a national monument, essentially gutting the act.
 Like any bill, it would require a simple majority in both houses to become law.
 Whether President Trump, who has underscored his desire for a forceful executive, would allow any reduction in that power—or simply veto it—is an open question.